bradtreloar/site-manager/README.md

 ## Wordpress and Drupal website Backups

 Backup Drupal and Wordpress websites to Amazon S3.
-The S3 bucket name
+The S3 bucket name is derived from the hostname (`sitebackup-example.com`) and the bucket is created if it doesn't exist.

 ```bash
 # Backup Wordpress sites.